GILEV0/Tableau-New-York-Citi-Bike/README.md

     - Create a Tableau story that brings together the visualisations, requested maps, and dashboards.
     - Ensure your presentation is professional, logical, and visually appealing.

+Data csv files were selected for March, June, September and December in 2022 as a means of representing each of the four seasons of the year.
+Due to limitations of Tableau Public being unable to handle more than 15,000,000 rows of data, the complete 12 months of data could not be utilised.
+I used Jupyter Notebook to merge and analyse the seasons.

+Python code: <a href="https://github.com/GILEV0/Tableau-New-York-Citi-Bike/blob/main/NYC_Citibike_Challenge.ipynb"> NY_CitiBike_SeasonalData.ipynb</a>

 I use Tableau Desktop to present the data results and the link to the dashboard is available here: [Tableau Dashboard](https://public.tableau.com/app/profile/victoria.giles/viz/NewYorkCitiBikeAnalysis_16758471146030/Story1?publish=yes)